RMISCG/queue/README.md

 ### Basic structure / configuration
-1. The main application build file is: ./build.gradle (obviously Gradle is the build tool here) This file contains basic information about the application as well as dependencies (mainly Spring Boot and Java).
+1. The main application build file is: ./build.gradle (obviously Gradle is the build tool here)
+    1. This file contains basic information about the application.
+    2. Also contains dependencies references (mainly Spring Boot and Java).

 2. The main application configuration file is: src.main.resources.application.yml
     1. Default time zone set to UTC